wooknick/wooknick/README.md

 - Usually, my work is based on web technology.
 - Check out my [portfolio](https://parkminwook.com/)!!

+### One more thing ✨
-I'm currently looking for a job.
+- I'm currently looking for a job.
+Don't hesitate to contact me.
+- Have a nice day:)

 <!--
 **wooknick/wooknick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.